Different Types of Semi-Trailer Axles

 Pin-On Axles with a Spread Bar

-Similar to a stinger axle in that the axle can be extended.
-However, a spread bar/pin-on combo allows for greater flexibility in configuration, as you could use the pin-on without the spreader, but it comes at the cost of increased weight.
+A spread bar/pin-on combo is similar to a stinger axle in that the axle can be extended.
+However, it allows for greater flexibility in configuration because you can use the pin-on without the spreader.
+This comes at the cost of increased weight.

 Trailer Axle Width

-When ordering new or replacement axles, you’ll need to know your trailer axle width.
-This trailer axle width chart illustrates how the overall width is measured as well as various other measurements that you may need when replacing parts or ordering axles for a semi-trailer.
+You’ll need to know your trailer axle width when ordering new or replacement axles.
+This trailer axle width chart illustrates how the overall width is measured, as well as various other measurements that you may need when replacing parts or ordering axles for a semi-trailer.

-1. Overall Width – measured from outside edge of one tire to outside edge of other tire, or the hub faces distance plus the tire widths
+- Overall Width – measured from the outside edge of one tire to the outside edge of the other tire, or the hub face distance plus the tire widths

-3. Spring Centers Distance (for leaf springs) – measured from center of one spring to center of the other spring
+- Spring Centers Distance (for leaf springs) – measured from the center of one spring to the center of the other spring

-5. Frame Width – measurement of outside dimension of frame rails
+- Frame Width – measurement of the outside dimension of frame rails

 Understanding Semi-Trailer Axle Load Capacity

 While different types of trailer axles have limits to the weight they can carry, states also have weight limits for axle configurations.
-There are maximum legal weight limits for any axle configuration without a permit as well as maximum legal limits with a permit.
-The average load capacity without a permit is usually 34,000 pounds on a tandem axle.
+There are maximum legal weight limits for any axle configuration without a permit and maximum legal limits with a permit.
+The average load capacity on a tandem axle without a permit is usually 34,000 pounds.
 With a permit, the average load capacity on a tandem is around 44,000 pounds.

 Adjustments are made to distribute weight and ensure a semi-trailer’s load doesn’t exceed its axle capacity.
 Product can be moved forward or backward, the kingpin setting can be changed, and axle spacing also affects axle load capacity.
 It’s best to check with individual states to be sure your axles are compliant.